elissatjahjono/AICoding/README.md

 # AICodingChallenge
-This is the code I used to differentiate healthy vs. toxin-treated cells.
+This is a Python-based machine learning code to differentiate healthy vs. toxin-treated cells.